Recently I was working on some changes aimed to achieve better usability experiences for Eazfuscator.NET.

 So I decided to implement another solution.
 Whenever user tries to protect a project the following screen appears:

 As you can see, there is a large amount of space where the desired message can reside.
 And it computes pretty well to the user workflow, unobtrusively suggesting to restart Visual Studio to complete the installation of Eazfucator.NET.
 Of course, there is nothing to complete; the restart of Visual Studio is required just to apply an updated set of environment variables Eazfuscator.NET integration relies on.
+The next thing to decide is when to show that message.

 And here comes the most interesting part, actually directly reflecting the topic.